 Operational risk management consists of four main steps: identification, assessment, response, and monitoring.
 These steps are designed to help organizations identify potential risks and take steps to mitigate them.

-The first step in operational risk management is identification.
+The first step in operational risk management is risk identification itself.
 This step involves identifying the types of risks that could adversely affect the operation of an organization like financial risk.
 Common types of risks include natural disasters, accidents, system failures, and security breaches.

 The third step in operational risk management is the response.
 This step involves developing plans and procedures for responding to risks that have been identified as being likely to occur.
-The response plans should be designed to minimize the impact of the event on the organization and its people.
+The response plans should be designed to minimize the impact of the event on the an organization’s operations and its people.

 The British Bankers Association defines operational risks for banks as “the loss caused by a failure in an external event”.
-In spite of the economic turmoil in 2008 financial institutions developed sophisticated systems to reduce risk.
+Despite the economic turmoil in 2008 financial institutions developed sophisticated systems to reduce risk.
 Unfortunately, they were not addressing operational risks as efficiently.

-Several financial frauds at Worldcom, Enron, and a global financial group led to increased pressure to develop effective operational risk management procedures for organizations and their customers.
+Several financial frauds at Worldcom, Enron, and a global financial group led to increased pressure to develop effective operational risk management policies & procedures for organizations and their customers.

-The more complex the risk incurred, the higher the frequency, and the greater the cost.
+The more complex the risk incurred, the higher the frequency, and the greater the cost and the doc for its implementation.
 In recent years the financial sector lost almost $100 million due to failure to adequately manage operational risks.

-In this blog post, we’ll discuss what operational risk management is and outline some of the key components of an effective ORM program.
+In this blog post, we’ll discuss what an operational risk management program is and outline some of a role – the key components of an effective ORM program.
 We’ll also look at some real-world examples of organizations that have experienced operational risks and how they managed those incidents.
 Stay tuned!

 Definition of operational risk managemen